 Columnar storage engine

-In scenarios involving large-scale data complex analysis or ad-hoc queries on massive data, columnar storage is a key capability of an AP database.
-Columnar storage is a data file organization method that differs from row-based storage.
-It organizes table data by columns.
-When data is stored in a columnar format, analysis scenarios can scan only the columns required for query computations, avoiding full-row scans.
-This reduces I/O and memory resource usage and improves computational speed.
-Additionally, columnar storage naturally offers better conditions for data compression, making it easier to achieve high compression ratios and reducing storage space and network transmission bandwidth.
+In scenarios involving complex analysis of large-scale data or ad-hoc queries on massive data, columnar storage is a key capability of an AP database.
+Columnar storage is a data organization method that differs from row-based storage.
+In columnar storage, data in a table is physically arranged by columns.
+When data is stored in a columnar format, analytical queries can scan only the columns required for the query and computation, avoiding full-row scans.
+This reduces I/O and memory usage, thereby improving computational speed.
+Additionally, columnar storage inherently offers better data compression conditions, making it easier to achieve high compression ratios, which reduces storage space and network transmission bandwidth.

-However, common columnar storage engines often assume minimal random updates, aiming to keep columnar data static.
-When faced with significant random data updates, performance issues are inevitable.
+However, traditional columnar storage engines often assume minimal random updates to maintain static data organization.
+When faced with frequent random updates, performance issues are inevitable.
 The OceanBase LSM-Tree architecture addresses this by separately handling baseline and incremental data.
-This makes it ideal for scenarios with frequent random updates.
-Therefore, V4.3.0 extends support for the columnar storage engine within the existing architecture.
-This allows for integrated storage of both columnar and row-based data within a single codebase, architecture, and OBServer node, ensuring balanced performance for both TP and AP queries.
+This allows for efficient management of dynamic data updates.
+Therefore, V4.3.0 extends support for columnar storage engines within the existing architecture.
+This enables integrated storage of both columnar and row-based data within a single codebase, architecture, and OBServer node, ensuring balanced performance for both TP and AP queries.

-To facilitate AP business migration and ease the transition for existing customers, the new version has adapted and optimized multiple modules around the columnar storage engine, including the optimizer, executor, DDL, and transaction processing.
-This includes a new cost model based on columnar storage, a vectorized engine, enhanced query pushdown functionality, Skip Index, new columnar encoding algorithms, and adaptive compaction.
+To facilitate smooth migration for AP applications and ease of use for existing customers, various modules have been adapted and optimized around the columnar storage engine.
+These include the optimizer, executor, DDL operations, and transaction processing.
+Key enhancements include a new cost model based on columnar storage, a vectorized engine, extended query pushdown capabilities, Skip Index, new columnar encoding algorithms, and adaptive compaction.

-Users can flexibly configure tables as row-based, columnar, or hybrid (row-column redundant) based on their workload types.
+Users can flexibly configure tables as row-based, columnar, or hybrid (row-column redundant) based on their workload type.
 For more information about the columnar storage engine, see Columnar storage.

 New vectorized engine

 OceanBase has already implemented a vectorized engine based on the Uniform data description method in earlier versions, significantly improving performance compared to non-vectorized engines.
-However, in deep AP scenarios, there are still some performance limitations.
+However, in deep AP scenarios, there were still some performance limitations.
 V4.3.0 introduces the 2.0 version of the vectorized engine, which uses the Column data format description.
-This change avoids the memory usage, serialization, and read/write access overhead associated with ObDatum.
-Based on the data format description, the new version has also re-implemented a batch of commonly used operators and expressions, including over 10 operators such as HashJoin, AGGR, HashGroupBy, and Exchange(DTL Shuffle), as well as more than 20 MySQL expressions involving relational operations, logical operations, and arithmetic operations.
-In subsequent V4.3.x versions, the new vectorized engine will continue to be used to supplement and enhance the implementation of other operators and expressions to achieve optimal performance in AP scenarios.
+This change eliminates the memory usage, serialization, and read/write access overhead associated with ObDatum maintenance.
+Based on the data format description, the new version has also re-implemented a batch of commonly used operators and expressions, including over 10 operators such as HashJoin, AGGR, HashGroupBy, and Exchange(DTL Shuffle), as well as over 20 MySQL expressions involving relational operations, logical operations, and arithmetic operations.
+In subsequent V4.3.x versions, the new vectorized engine will continue to be used to supplement and improve the implementation of other operators and expressions, aiming to achieve optimal performance in AP scenarios.

 Materialized views

 V4.3.0 introduces the Materialized View feature.
-Materialized views are a key capability for supporting AP business.
-They precompute and store query results, reducing real-time computation to improve query performance and simplify complex query logic.
-They are commonly used in scenarios such as rapid report generation and data analysis.
+Materialized views are a key capability for AP applications.
+They precompute and store query results, reducing the need for real-time computation to enhance query performance and simplify complex query logic.
+Materialized views are commonly used in scenarios requiring rapid report generation and data analysis.

-Since materialized views require storing query result sets to optimize query performance, and there is a data dependency between materialized views and base tables, whenever data in the base table changes, the data in the materialized view must be updated to remain synchronized.
+Since materialized views store query result sets to optimize query performance, and there is a data dependency between materialized views and base tables, the data in materialized views must be updated whenever the data in the base tables changes to maintain synchronization.
 Therefore, the new version introduces a materialized view refresh mechanism, including full refresh and incremental refresh strategies.
-Full refresh is a straightforward method where, each time a refresh operation is executed, the system re-executes the corresponding query statements of the materialized view, recalculates, and overwrites the original view result data.
+Full refresh is a straightforward approach where, each time a refresh operation is executed, the system re-executes the corresponding query statements of the materialized view to completely calculate and overwrite the original view result data.
 This approach is suitable for scenarios with relatively small data volumes.
 In contrast, incremental refresh only processes the data that has changed since the last refresh.
-To achieve precise incremental refresh, OceanBase implements a feature similar to Oracle's MLOG (Materialized View Log), tracking incremental updates in the base table through detailed logs.
+To achieve precise incremental refresh, OceanBase implements a feature similar to Oracle's Materialized View Log, tracking detailed incremental updates in the base tables through logs.
 This ensures that materialized views can perform fast incremental refreshes.
-The incremental refresh method is particularly suitable for scenarios with large data volumes and frequent changes.
-For more information about materialized views, see Materialized views (MySQL-compatible mode) and Materialized views (Oracle-compatible mode).
+The incremental refresh approach is particularly suitable for scenarios with large data volumes and frequent changes.
+For more information about materialized views, see Materialized views (MySQL mode) and Materialized views (Oracle mode).